Comprehensive Review Real Customer Analysis

 Sizing and Fit Advice

-The sizing is a bit tricky.
-While many find it true-to-size in length, a significant number of reviewers and testers found it to run large and long.
+Sizing can be a little tricky.
+Many people find it true-to-size in length, but a meaningful number of reviewers and testers say it runs large and long.
 It's considered one of the longest and widest shoes Hoka makes.

 Here's the takeaway: If you have average or wide feet, start with your true size.
 If you have low-volume or narrow feet, you should strongly consider going a half-size down.
 The midfoot lockdown is generally good, thanks to the gusseted tongue, but some noted the heel cup felt "a bit shallow/low," so using a lace-lock might be necessary.